middleman/middlemanapp.com/source/basics/helpers.html.markdown

 end
 ```

-Alternatively, you can created external Ruby modules which contain helpers and include them.
+Alternatively, you can create external Ruby modules which contain helpers and include them.
 You can put files in the `lib` directory.
 For example, if you were to extract the above helpers into a file named `lib/custom_helpers.rb`, you could create a module:

 ``` ruby
 module CustomHelpers